Skip to main content

 • Total tax: potentially over 100,000 euros

-The gap is spectacular.
-The SCI under IS transforms an annual tax advantage (depreciation) into a heavy liability at resale.
-This is the classic trap: the investor who benefits from depreciation for 15 years then discovers the bill upon exit.
+The gap is striking.
+The SCI under IS turns an annual tax advantage (depreciation) into a heavy liability at resale.
+This is the classic trap: the investor who enjoys depreciation for 15 years then discovers the bill on the way out.

 My view

 For a rental investment in Paris with a resale horizon of 10-15 years, the SCI under IR is almost always preferable.
-If you want depreciation, the LMNP status (non-professional furnished rental) in your own name is more advantageous (depreciation without impact on private individual capital gains).
+If you want depreciation, LMNP status (non-professional furnished letting) in your own name is more advantageous (depreciation without affecting private individual capital gains).

-The SCI under IS can be justified in one specific scenario: very long-term wealth holding (25-30 years or more), with no intention to sell, and a strategy of capitalizing profits within the company for reinvestment.
-It is a wealth holding tool, not a standard rental investment tool.
-You must consult a tax lawyer or specialized notaire before making this decision.
+The SCI under IS can be justified in one specific case: very long-term wealth holding (25-30 years or more), with no intention to sell, and a strategy of retaining profits within the company for reinvestment.
+It is a wealth-holding tool, not a standard rental investment tool.
+Consult a tax lawyer or a specialist notaire before deciding.

 Creating an SCI: step by step